Find out how your doctor will reduce your risk of developing GvHD.

 Getting the best donor match

 The HLA (human leukocyte antigen) system describes the proteins found on your blood cells.
-Your doctors will aim to find a donor with the closest HLA match possible.
+Your doctors aim to find a donor with the closest HLA match possible.

 Doctors usually test for 5 pairs of major HLA antigens.
 This gives a total of 10 antigens.
 We inherit one half of the pair from each of our parents.
 When choosing a donor, doctors aim to match 10 out of 10 HLA proteins.
 But it may be possible to do a transplant if they don't all match.